 In October 2016, we entered into a strategic collaboration, option and license agreement, or Collaboration Agreement, with Regeneron for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule VEGF-targeting compounds.
 Our ability to generate revenues from the Collaboration Agreement will depend on our and Regeneron's abilities to successfully perform the functions assigned to each of us under the Collaboration Agreement.
 We did not receive any upfront payment under the Collaboration Agreement, although Regeneron has an option to enter into an exclusive, worldwide license, with the right to sublicense, under our intellectual property to develop and commercialize products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule VEGF-targeting compounds.
 Regeneron has agreed to pay us \$10 million upon exercise of the option.
 The option is exclusive until 12 months after Regeneron has received a product candidate in accordance with a collaboration plan and non-exclusive for an additional six months following the end of the exclusive period.
 In December 2017, we delivered to Regeneron the final formulation for Regeneron's initial preclinical tolerability study.
+Although we are engaged in ongoing discussions with Regeneron, Regeneron has not informed us of its decision to exercise the option.
+While we await a decision from Regeneron, we are not actively pursuing further formulation development or other preclinical testing under the Collaboration Agreement.
 Under the Collaboration Agreement, we are obligated to reimburse Regeneron for certain development costs incurred by Regeneron under the collaboration plan during the period through the completion of the initial clinical trial, subject to a cap of \$25 million, which cap may be increased by up to \$5 million under certain circumstances.
 We are also entitled to receive under the terms of the Collaboration Agreement specified development, regulatory and sales milestone payments, as well as royalty payments.